 Let’s face it, the reason nonprofits turn to foundations and grants is a need for money.
 Some might think that the amount of money being asked for is a major part of the grant application process, but Kutash disagreed.

 “In many ways, the specific dollar amount may be the least valuable part of the whole grant,” he said.

 He also talked about the misconception that once the money is received, the grantee has succeeded and the process is over.
-Instead, that grantee has now gained a supporter and another “person” in their corner.
+Grant reporting is crucial in continuing to build the newly formed relationship between the grantseeker and grantmaker.
+That grantee has now gained a supporter and another “person” in their corner.
 In that sense, the relationship between foundation and nonprofit is very similar to the relationship that is strived for between nonprofits and individual donors.

 Look for transparency